Treaty of the Triple Alliance: Disputes over vital communications arteries

 Thus Buenos Aires Province under Juan Manuel de Rosas had restricted river traffic to put pressure on upstream Paraguay, and Paraguay under Carlos Antonio López had done the same to put pressure on Brazil.
+In 1855 a Brazilian naval flotilla threatened Paraguay unless it conceded free navigation of the Upper Paraguay river.

 In 1855 Paraguay, with an understandable fear and distrust of its neighbours, began to develop the formidable Fortress of Humaitá.
 Established near the mouth of the River Paraguay and known as the Gibraltar of South America, the fortress was the gateway to the country.
 However, it may have caused the Paraguayan government to feel itself invulnerable (wrongly, as it turned out), and it caused tension with Brazil.
 As explained by lieutenant colonel George Thompson of the Paraguayan Army:

 Paraguay made all vessels anchor and ask permission before they could pass up the river.
 As this was the only practicable road which Brazil had to her province of Matto-Grosso [sic], she naturally disapproved of her stoppage of the river, and gradually accumulated large military stores in Matto-Grosso, with the view, no doubt, of some day destroying Humaitá.

+Vessels bound for the Mato Grosso were subjected to bureaucratic harassment, Paraguay's object being to put pressure on Brazil to sign a boundary treaty defining their mutual frontiers.
+In 1858, however, Brazil explicitly threatened war unless these restrictions were removed, and Paraguay backed down.

 Territorial disputes

 Furthermore, immense territories were disputed.
 Not effectively occupied by anyone, except the aboriginal inhabitants, they had no obvious international boundaries.
 There was a boundary dispute between Brazil and Paraguay going back to colonial times, and there were large areas in dispute between Paraguay and Argentina in the Gran Chaco and in the territory of Misiones.
 Then, there were no obvious and accepted principles according to which they might have been resolved, and no established practice of international arbitration existed.
 In international law victory in war was a recognised way of acquiring territory.

+Although the Paraguayan War only partly originated in boundary disputes, according to American historian Thomas L. Whigham their existence "always added to the climate of mistrust in the region and made a violent clash on a large scale as likely as anything in history can be".